eth-easl/dandelion_sosp_ae/README.md

 Consequently you will need a cloudlab account to get access to the resources.

 Clone the [experiment repository](https://github.com/eth-easl/dandelion_sosp_ae).
-If you clone the base repository, make sure to check out the branch `sosp25`.
 Also make sure you clone recursively, as we depend on the doe-suite for running our experiments.

 ```